orsenthil/aws-explorer/README.md

-# eksctl explorer
+# aws explorer

-[eksctl](https://eksctl.io/) is an awesome tool.
+[aws](https://aws.io/) is an awesome tool.
 It reduces the complexity of kubernetes deployment to AWS.
 It makes Kubernetes, Elastic Kubernetes Service and AWS Concepts accessible.

-This project, `eksctl-explorer`, creates a website [https://eksctl.learntosolveit.com](https://eksctl.learntosolveit.com) that gives eksctl commands for cluster management operations.
+This project, `aws-explorer`, creates a website [https://aws.learntosolveit.com](https://aws.learntosolveit.com) that gives aws commands for cluster management operations.

 ### Built on top of